pvarki/terraform-miniwerk-deployment/README.md

 the docs below, you need to run `pre-commit run --all-files` before committing to make sure everything is ok and up-to-date.

-Remember to also enable pre-commit on your local checkout with `pre-commit install`
+Remember to also enable pre-commit on your local checkout with `pre-commit install --install-hooks`

 You will need `terraform-docs` and `tflint` installed in PATH, everything else pre-commit should be able to handle by itself.